How To Develop a Go-To-Market Strategy in 2023

 To (target audience) Product X is the only (frame of reference) that (benefits delivered) because (reasons to believe)

 Brand positioning is something you both can and can’t control.

 In other words, it’s what sets you apart from the competition, whether you’ve chosen it or not.

 Think of Apple, a brand that represents a whole generation.
+In 2022, the sale of Apple devices garnered over $394 billion in revenue.
 Yeah, I know, these guys do a great job.
 And it all probably starts from their strong brand positioning.

 What they did was highlight the same qualities in their consumers as they do in their products.
 Apple products are innovative, creative, and unique.

 If you use them, you too become innovative, creative, and unique.
 Right?
 Right.